-7-7-17 Soft Rain
+7-13-12 Soft Rain

-This year has brought some much needed rain, needed in more ways than we might appreciate.
-After some initial heavy downpours, I couldn't help but be satisfied with the gentle rain we finally received.
-Others may have wanted the rain to hold off for cookouts but I was grateful for the type of rain that fell.
+This year's July fourth brought some much needed rain.
+As I watched with anticipation, I couldn't help but be satisfied with the gentle rain we received.
+Others may have wanted the rain to hold off for parades and cookouts but I was grateful for the type of rain that fell.

-This year's recent rains were something to celebrate because they were, as my father used to say "soft rain".
+This year's Fourth of July rain was something to celebrate because it was, as my father used to say "soft rain".
 He loved a soft rain because he loved to fish and the gentle rain would allow the worms to surface alive and still be used for bait.
 A heavy rain drowned them.
 That's a sad sight.